Do a business energy audit

 No

-Washing a full load means fewer washes overall, reducing the amount of energy and water being used.
+Washing a full load means fewer washes overall.

 Do you usually run your washing machine at the lowest temperature?
 Yes